 This organization is still being run by several of the original founding members.
 These people have watched their own children, and now for some their grandchildren, enjoy the activities this group provides.

-This group is responsible for providing religious instruction for students in Pre-Kindergarten through high school, providing a place for our children to learn about God and the Church.
+This group is responsible for providing religious instruction for students in Kindergarten through high school, providing a place for our children to learn about God and the Church.
 It is in support of the parent’s role as the original teachers of their children.
 There is no fee for students to attend these classes and all materials are provided.

 Students in second grade receive instructions in preparation for receiving the sacraments of Reconciliation and Eucharist.
-These children must be baptized prior to receiving these sacraments and have one year of catechesis.
+These children must be baptized prior to receiving these sacraments and have one year of formal catechesis.

 Students in ninth grade enter into the Confirmation Program.
-The main goal of this catechesis is to prepare teens and young adults to confirm and strengthen their beliefs as they enter the next stage of their spiritual lives as Christians.
-Candidates for Confirmation must have previously received the Sacraments of Reconciliation and Eucharist.
+The main goal of catechesis is to prepare teens and young adults to confirm and strengthen their beliefs as they enter the next stage of their spiritual lives as Christians.
+Candidates for Confirmation must have previously received the Sacraments of Baptism, Reconciliation and Holy Eucharist.
 They are also required to attend a retreat and participate in several community service projects.